 John tells us that believers who put their trust in Jesus are, as with John, 'given' eternal life.
 It's something they 'have' already.
 How long does eternity last for?
 If God can give it to you one day and take it away the next, just how trustworthy is He when He gives us gifts?

-If they do not put trust in Jesus, they can be cut off the cultivated olive tree.
-A jew who did not come to understanding and belief can be grafted back in to be given his/her opportunity to believe.
-God can soften the heart so that they come to understand and believe.
-But then they have to choose whether to accept or reject allegiance to Jesus.
-Do they follow the example of the demons who reject the sovereignty of Jesus or do they accept Christ's sovereignty, trust in him only, and receive salvation in Jesus Christ.
+We all have to come to the point where we either accept or reject allegiance to Jesus.
+Do we follow the example of the demons who reject the sovereignty of Jesus or do we accept Christ's sovereignty, trust in him only, and receive salvation in Jesus Christ.

 And to my understanding, once received always kept, as you live in Christ and grow in grace.